 Preeclampsia

-Characterised by high blood pressure and protein in the urine, if untreated it can lead to risks like preterm birth.
+Characterised by high blood pressure and protein in the urine, if untreated it can lead to risks like preterm birth or risks to the mother.
 Regular prenatal check-ups help in the early detection and management of preeclampsia.

 Posterior Position of the Baby

 During labour, the baby faces the mother's abdomen, which can make it difficult to descend.
-Certain positions and movements may help the baby rotate, allowing smoother delivery.
+Certain positions and movements, such as hands-and-knee position, pelvic tilts, and lunges, may help the baby rotate, allowing smoother delivery.

 Abnormal Labour refers to complications in labor can lead to risks for both mother and baby, sometimes requiring procedures like a C-section to ensure safe delivery.